jeremytammik/tbc/a/1996_view_workset.md

 my primary job is Revit tech (and support) in an Architectural firm (I just do a little coding when needed to get things working the way we need them to) and I have worked as CAD/BIM Manager at a couple of firms over the many years and I can confirm:

 That is an excellent idea and will greatly benefit those working in the model(s).

+**Answer 3:** This is one of the fundamental things we all want to do at some point: reduce what a type is to a string value of the main things that define it.
+The idea works fine until there is a certain minor detail which distinguishes two types.
+In the end, human beings use Revit models not robots.
+So there is only a certain extent to which you can codify such things and it still be readable and fit on screen where it is read.
+What features are most important to represent and in which order, that is always the endless discussion.

 <!---